 The camera I'm reviewing today is the OM-4ti, released in 1986 to a lengthy 16-year production run.
 This was it, the final iteration of the OM series.
 It in many ways has intersections with the OM-2S with the addition of a handy spot meter and viewfinder readout additions.
 One of my lingering criticisms of the OM-2 was the lack of aperture/shutter speed readouts in the viewfinder, one cameras like the Minolta XD included in a very legible manner.
 The OM-4 comes close with a shutter speed indicator right under the meter but it lacks aperture readouts of the XD-11.
 Shutter speeds on the OM-4ti have also been increased by one stop to 1/2000.
 A very welcome feature for shooting wide open, although mechanical cameras like the FM2 did manage 1/4000 with a mechanical shutter.
 Weathersealing is also a unique feature with this camera and with most metal-bodied SLRs.
 As an electronically driven camera it retains the OTF aperture priority mode of the earlier cameras, a very welcome inclusion.

+It seemed to do alright, impressive stuff.
 Why not buy an OM-4 or an OM-2s for ~$70 instead of something like this?
 Functionally, there's not a huge discrepancy.
 I went for the titanium version for the clout and it makes for a lighter camera, thematically consistent with the OM ideology.
 I also purchased it in a bundle with two other lenses, so I got some of my money back through reselling too.
 The OM-4 also released around the same time as the OM-3, a now very desirable variant with a mechanically-controlled shutter.
 If you find one for under $300, grab it immediately.

 The viewfinder is the star of the show, all of your information being projected at the bottom.
 Metering information, shutter speed readout, spot meter indicators, it's all there.
 Nothing intrudes in the viewfinder itself and the graduated meter bar gives you much more precise information than the needle readouts of the OM-2 or the horrific simplistic up/down arrows of the Nikon FM2.
 It uses reflected light for illumination so there's a secondary LED mode for low-light or night-time shooting.
 Instead of the on/off meter selector on the OM-2 there's an automatic shut-off, I suspect it's around 30 seconds.
 It can be triggered by the manual/aperture priority selector or a half-press of the shutter release.
 I don't mind it, both cameras sip batteries anyway.